 You may also need to provide further evidence and medical examination documents.
 That includes MRI test results, X-rays, CT scans, as well as speech and hearing tests.
 Go through the criteria to know more about the requirements.

 Suppose your vertigo or any vestibular disorder symptom don’t meet the SSA’s listing requirements.
 Then, you may have to prove your condition is severe enough to be equivalent to a listing.
 You may have to prove that your condition substantially interferes with your daily life.
 Your limitations, age, educational qualification, and past work experience will play a vital role in proving this.

 When your vertigo disability or vestibular disorder meet the listing of impairments by the SSA, you may be eligible to qualify for disability benefits.
-A social security lawyer may help you get approval to receive disability benefits from the SSA.
+A Dallas disability lawyer may help you get approval to receive disability benefits from the SSA.